mstksg/inCode/copy/entries/dependent-haskell-1.md

 Looking back at our untyped implementation, we notice some things:

-1. Literally every single function we wrote is partial.[^literally] If we had passed in the incorrectly sized matrix/vector, or stored mismatched vectors in our network, everything would fall apart.
+1. Literally every single function we wrote is partial.
+Like, actually.[^literally] If we had passed in the incorrectly sized matrix/vector, or stored mismatched vectors in our network, everything would fall apart.
 2. There are billions of ways we could have implemented our functions where they would still typechecked.
 We could multiply mismatched matrices, or forget to multiply a matrix, etc.